SaaStock Local Talks are interviews we carry out with people who live and breathe SaaS.

 In your face question, why you’re so hyped by SaaS pricing?
 What is so unique there?

 That’s very easy to answer.
+Pricing is one of the most important parts of a strategy for SaaS sales.
 Let’s assume you’re working in a production facility full of machines that operate at full speed.
 You have daily, weekly, monthly production targets, and every day you fight with repairs, production line blocks, and you always look for improvement opportunities.

 Imagine you have this one machine that is easy to fix, but no one wants to touch it because there is no process control over it, and you use it from time to time.
 This machine only can give you 10-15% profitability improvement a month, but you consciously decide to check it once every two years because you don’t know how to operate it.
 You choose to tighten the screws in the devices you already know by heart and leave that one be.